KamBha/kamalsTradieAuction/README.md

 Tradespeople then bid to work on these projects using either a fixed price or hourly basis.

-I set this app up to use web sockets to display the winning projects.
+The project brief left it up to me to decide how to display the winning bids, but I chose to do this as a web page using web sockets to display the winning projects.
 I used a h2 DB to store information on the customers and the users.

 This project was my first SpringBoot application and was impressive enough for me to eventually get the job.